 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-How to Make Longhorns Salmon Recipe
+How To Make Longhorn Salmon

+Step 1: Use a 6 to 8 ounce salmon fillet per person..
+You can use frozen salmon in the freezer, or fresh salmon in the seafood case.
 Often, frozen salmon can be fresher than the salmon in the fresh seafood case, simply because it is flash frozen as soon as it is caught.
-It tends to be less expensive also.

 Longhorn Salmon Serving Suggestions